arnavgautam/TreeHacks2015/HOLs/HOL-UnderstandingAzureResourceManager/HOL.md

 3. Open the JSON file you just created in _Visual Studio 2013 Update 2_.

-4. In the **parameters** section, create a new parameter named _paramName_ as shown in the following code.
+4. In order to showcase Intellisense capabilities, in the **parameters** section, create a new parameter named _paramName_ as shown in the following code.

     <!-- mark:5-6 -->
     ````JavaScript